hkaspersen/Quast_reporting/README.md

 The script creates a new folder called "results_DATE" in the specified directory.

-The functions file is not needed as the functions have been moved inside the quast_analysis_script.R.

 # Dependencies
 The script relies on the following packages being installed: